melroy89/dotfiles/archlinux.md

 Arch Linux is an open source, rolling release Linux distribution.

+## Intro

+During the `archinstall` I selected `Cinnamon` as the  desktop environment (DE).
+I selected PipeWire as audio and `lightdm-gtk-greeter` as greeter.
+NetworkManager as the network option and `Systemd-boot` as the boot-loader.

 ## Prepare for install

-After `archinstall` and selecting Cinnamon as desktop environment (DE) in my case.
-I also selected PipeWire as audio and `lightdm-gtk-greeter` as greeter.
-NetworkManager as the network option and `Systemd-boot` as the boot-loader.

-There are still plenty of packages that I need to install.
+After the `archinstall` installation, there are still plenty of packages that I need to install.

 I start with installing yay package manager: